WorldVistA/VistA/Documentation/SetupTestingEnvironment.rst

 The number of test suites that utilize the RAS functionality: look for a
 \"Testing/RAS\" directory in the package directory to see the tests that will run.
 This option does not require any other variables to be set.

+**Note**: The RAS tests will run and save the coverage results to a local file each time the test is run.

 TEST_VISTA_MUNIT
 `````````````````